Sheikh-Tanvi/COIT-20252-Business-Process-Management/e-portfolio-2.md

 # Business Process Repository

 # Types of Process Wastes

+# Principles of a Balanced Scorecard